dittohed/traffic-intelligence/docs/scope.md

 a phase for which $score$ is maximized, e.g.: $score = v_{mean} + \alpha t_{mean}$,
 where each phase must be active for at least $n$ seconds within every $N$ second-long cycle.
 Phases don't have to be activated in a specified order.
 The expression can be extended with metrics' polynomials or other metrics.
-* The goal of PSO would be find optimal coefficients used in $score$.
+* The goal of PSO would be to find optimal coefficients used in $score$.
 * Each particle could run a whole simulation or correspond to a single junction within a single simulation (up to a dozen of parameters to find).